kaltura/developer-platform-docs/documentation/player-portal/web/v2/api.md

 This documentation covers version **_2.74.1__1e322ce7_** of the html5 library.

 The kWidget API is available after you include the Kaltura player library. kWidget provides embedding and basic utility functions.
-The Kaltura player library can be embeded into both
+The Kaltura player library can be embedded into both

 .